International Association for Official Statistics

 The International Association for Official Statistics (IAOS) is an association founded in 1985.
 It is an international non-governmental organization (NGO), which was created and developed as a specialized section of the International Statistical Institute (ISI).

 It is thus an Association of physical and legal persons who have scientific or professional interest in the field of official statistics.
 IAOS brings together producers and users of official statistics.

 IAOS aims to promote the understanding and advancement of official statistics and related subjects and to foster the development of effective and efficient official statistical services through international contacts among individuals and organizations, including users of official statistics as well as research institutes.

-Its next biennial conferences will be from 8 to 10 October 2014 in Da Nang, Vietnam, to discuss how best to meet the statistical needs of a changing world.